wurthless-elektroniks/tv-desecrator/docs/manual/diagnostics.md

 There is no reverse polarity protection on this circuit, by the way.
 You'll destroy it, and possibly your equipment, if you don't feed a positive voltage to VIN.

+## Red light is on when the set is off

+You've tapped off a power rail that's turned on in standby.
+Find another one, or live with the milliamps of wasted electricity.

+**If the TV Desecrator fails catastrophically while running in standby mode, then I take no responsibility for your installation mishaps.**

 ### Picture looks exactly like composite

 That's probably because it is.
 The TV Desecrator falls back to composite over SCART if it sees no RGB blanking signal.
 Make sure the blue and green diagnostic lights toggle.

+### Black screen, but image barely visible when SCREEN/brightness turned up all the way

+This is most likely the underlying composite video signal bleeding through.
+The MICOM blanking line is likely stuck high or the SCART cable isn't outputting RGB video.

 ### SCART RGB signal detected but RGB never injects